millosh/pregolem/README.md

-of different Python installations for different purposes (thus, better [Anaconda](https://www.anaconda.com/) than [pyenv](https://github.com/pyenv/pyenv), but you could use any of them if you have developed your own workaround.
+of different Python installations for different purposes (thus, better [Anaconda](https://www.anaconda.com/) than [pyenv](https://github.com/pyenv/pyenv), but you could use any of them if you have developed your own workaround).

 Every particular program will have defined requirements.
 If you are really into this, you will have environments set up properly.
 If you